90

 • 2

 You must be thinking of a particular edition of Tanenbaum's textbook.
 I have the third edition which doesn't mention Java anywhere -- not surprisingly since it was published 6 years before Java 1.0.
 (The copyright dates in the third edition are 1976, 1984, 1990).
-Jan 22, 2019 at 15:28
+Commented Jan 22, 2019 at 15:28

 • @HenningMakholm Yes, you're correct.
 Let me check.